JacoboT27/PerceptionandSpatialAI/README.md

-# From Video to 3D Reconstruction
+# From Video to 3D Reconstruction with Semantic Labelling

 **Reconstruct and semantically label a 3D scene from a phone video**